jaminzzhang/MZNavTab/README.md

 MZTabViewController * tabViewController = [[MZTabViewController alloc] initWithTabBarItems:@[item1, item2] itemViewControllers:@[viewController1, viewController2]];
 ```

-Case MZNavTab if flexble, you can use it in these ways:
+MZNavTab is flexble, so you can use it in these ways:

 1. Subclass `MZTabViewController` and build your tab bar
 2. Build your tab controller instead of using `MZTabViewController` and using `MZNavTabItemController` in your tab controller (Read the code in `MZTabViewController`, you will know how to use it).